Accessible Information for Neurodivergent People

 What is neurodiversity?

-Many of us have encountered the words ‘neurodiversity’ or ‘neurodivergent’ at some point in our lives, but with little understanding of what they actually mean.
+Many of us have encountered the words ‘neurodiversity’ or ‘neurodivergent’ at some point in our lives, but many people are unsure of what they actually mean.

 Disorders.